Was Entropy Conserved between BBN and Recombination?: Introduction

 To constrain a generic decaying particle we employ \textit{Planck} measurements of the CMB temperature and polarization anisotropies \cite{planck_collaboration_planck_2020}, the most recent measurement of the primordial deuterium abundance \cite{cooke_one_2018}, and the COBE/FIRAS limit on spectral distortions \cite{mather_measurement_1994,fixsen_cosmic_1996}.
 Entropy injection before recombination will alter the effective number of relativistic species, $\Neff$, resulting in a change in the expansion rate.
 Alterations to the pre-recombination expansion history may be constrained by observations of CMB anisotropies \cite{samsing_model_2012}.
 Specifically, altering the expansion rate via $\Neff$ affects the amplitude of small scale perturbations \cite{hou_how_2013,planck_collaboration_planck_2014} and introduces a phase shift to the baryon-photon acoustic oscillations \citep{bashinsky_signatures_2004, follin_first_2015,baumann_phases_2016}.
 Observations of the primordial deuterium abundance are an excellent way to provide additional constraining power on nonstandard models, with measurements now reaching 1\% precision \cite{cooke_one_2018}.
 Finally, scenarios that inject photons before recombination may be constrained by CMB spectral distortions \cite{chluba_teasing_2014, lucca_synergy_2020, bolliet_spectral_2021}.

-We combine the constraining power of CMB anisotropy data, deuterium measurements, and CMB spectral distortions by employing a Markov-Chain Monte Carlo (MCMC) analysis.
+We combine the constraining power of CMB anisotropy data, deuterium measurements, and CMB spectral distortions by employing a Markov Chain Monte Carlo (MCMC) analysis.
 In doing so, we derive bounds on the amount and type of radiation that can be injected by a decaying hidden sector particle.

 In many ways, our investigation generalizes the work of \textcite{millea_new_2015} who considered non-photodisintegrating injections from axion-like particles that decay solely into photons between BBN and recombination.
 The specific coupling of these axion-like particles to photons restricts the possible parameter space that can be explored.
 We remain agnostic regarding a specific particle model.
-In doing so, this work has three key distinctions from \textcite{millea_new_2015}: 1) we are able to derive a broadly applicable bound on the maximum level of entropy injection allowed between BBN and recombination, 2) we can consider a particle that decays into photons \textit{and} dark radiation, and 3) our full analysis of CMB anisotropies allows us to investigate the effects that entropy injection has on standard cosmological parameters, including $H_0$.
+In doing so, this work has three key distinctions from \textcite{millea_new_2015}: (1) we are able to derive a broadly applicable bound on the maximum level of entropy injection allowed between BBN and recombination, (2) we can consider a particle that decays into photons \textit{and} dark radiation, and (3) our full analysis of CMB anisotropies allows us to investigate the effects that entropy injection has on standard cosmological parameters, including $H_0$.
 We determine that minor entropy injection from a hidden sector particle is not a promising avenue for addressing the Hubble tension.
 A more exotic change to the Universe's radiation content, such as the inclusion of strongly interacting radiation \citep{aloni_step_2022}, is needed to significantly increase the value of $H_0$ inferred from observations of the CMB.